arupex/hyper-request/README.md

         maxCacheKeys : 10,
         cacheTtl : 500,
-        highWaterMark : 16000//set the high water mark on the transform stream });
+        highWaterMark : 16000//set the high water mark on the transform stream cacheByReference : false // if true cache returns back the object returned in itself, does not return a copy, thus is mutable
+    });

     SimpleRestClient.get('/endpoint', {